Alcoholism (AUD)

 How Long do Tremors Last?

 The duration of alcohol-related tremors depends upon the extent of one’s alcohol use, as well as the severity of the withdrawal.
-Some people who abuse alcohol will never experience withdrawal symptoms like tremors, whereas others will experience at least mild withdrawal.
+Some people who misuse alcohol will never experience withdrawal symptoms like tremors, whereas others will experience at least mild withdrawal.
 According to a doctor writing for The Hospitalist, early signs of withdrawal, such as sweating and elevated heart rate, begin about two days after a person stops drinking, and tremors begin after these symptoms.
 In mild cases, tremors will stop within a few days.

 In more serious cases of withdrawal, symptoms may progress to what is called late withdrawal, which begins about three days after a person has his or her last alcoholic beverage.
 Late withdrawal can worsen until a person develops a potentially fatal condition called delirium tremens, which can also be accompanied by tremors or “the shakes.”
 This condition is typically preceded by withdrawal seizures, and it lasts between three and four days, but can have a duration as long as eight days.